 Hobbs is a medium-sized city located in the state of New Mexico.
 With a population of 39,141 people and 12 constituent neighborhoods, Hobbs is the eighth largest community in New Mexico.

-Hobbs is a blue-collar town, with 37.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hobbs is generally considered to be a blue-collar town.
+37.98% of the Hobbs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hobbs is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Hobbs who work in sales jobs (10.83%), office and administrative support (10.20%), and teaching (7.51%).

-The citizens of Hobbs are slightly less educated than the national average of 21.84% for the average city or town: 15.51% of adults in Hobbs have a bachelor's degree or advanced degree
+The percentage of adults in Hobbs with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.51% of adults in Hobbs have a bachelor's degree or advanced degree.

 The per capita income in Hobbs in 2018 was $25,437, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $101,748 for a family of four.
 However, Hobbs contains both very wealthy and poor people as well.